 An "adult with care and support needs" may also be living with the person who hoards in the property.
-There may be a safeguarding concern about that adult if they are at risk of harm due to the living circumstances.
-If in doubt, discuss the issue with your line manager, the Safeguarding Team or Family Connect.
+There may be concern about the adult that they may be at risk of harm due to the living circumstances.
+If in doubt, discuss the issue with your line manager, the Adult Safeguarding Team or Family Connect.

-When Information is evidenced, by completion of the TWSAB Hoarding and Clutter Image Rating Assessment and if the person who hoards, is at criteria level 6 professionals must forward the assessment to Family Connect in order to raise a safeguarding alert under Section 42 of the Care Act.
-Professionals may also find it useful to refer to the Telford & Wrekin Safeguarding Adults Board threshold of needs matrix in order to support their professional decision making.
+When Information is evidenced, by completion of the TWSP Hoarding and Clutter Image Rating Assessment and if the person who hoards, is at criteria level 6 professionals must forward the assessment to Family Connect in order to raise a safeguarding alert under Section 42 of the Care Act.
+Professionals may also find it useful to refer to the Telford & Wrekin Safeguarding Partnership Threshold of Needs Matrix in order to support their professional decision making.